google-developer-training/basic-android-kotlin-compose-training-affirmations/README.md

 Affirmations App - Solution Code
 ================================

-Solution code for the Android Basics in Compose: Affirmations app.
+Solution code for the Android Basics with Compose: Affirmations app.

 Introduction